 If you don't live in Alaska, you may believe that federal aviation law should apply there only to those who are aware of the science behind that law.
 Yet if you do live there and you think that way, you should consider voting to send Molly of Denali to the US Senate.
 Even though she is a fictitious, cartoon child, she is an indigenous Alaskan.
 That means she has more knowledge of science than one of your current senators does.

-If you truly have no opinion about these events, all of which happened last month, there are thousands of indigenous people in Greenland who can teach you an important lesson that your politicians, your mainstream media, and your social media feeds will not.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+If you truly have no opinion about these events, all of which happened last month, there are thousands of indigenous people in Greenland who can teach you an important lesson that your politicians, your mainstream media, and your social media feeds will not.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!